httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

      created, potentially rendering the cookie now invalid if the cookie's domain was added to the {{PSL}}.
-User agents should be careful to avoid retrieving these invalid cookies even if they domain match the host of the retrieval's URI.
+User agents should be careful to avoid retrieving these invalid cookies even if they domain-match the host of the retrieval's URI.

    * The retrieval's URI's path path-matches the cookie's path.